pytchlang/pytch-tutorials/boing/tutorial.md

 {{< commit define-Robot-hit-handler >}}

-And then trigger it when the ball bounces off the robot's bat:
+And then trigger this action when the ball bounces off the robot's
+bat:

 {{< commit trigger-Robot-flash-on-hit >}}